 Surgery or Physical Injuries – The flow of blood up towards the heart is controlled by a valve that acts as a one-door way, only allowing blood to flow upward but not downward.
-A leg surgery or an injury from lest say baseball damages the valve, it will not function optimally causing backflow of blood which can result to varicose veins.
+A leg surgery or an injury from lest say, baseball damages the valve, it will not function optimally causing backflow of blood which can result to varicose veins.

 Age – The likelihood of getting veins problems increases with a corresponding increase with age.
-As one age, there is a probability that the valves controlling blood flow will wear and tear, allowing blood to flow backward and accumulating in blood vessels causing them to dilate.
+As one age, there is a probability that the valves controlling blood flow will wear and tear, allowing blood to flow backward and accumulate in blood vessels causing them to dilate.

 Signs and Symptoms:

 - Large misshapen veins, especially on your legs